Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Comments on the gravitational sector

 \subsection{The dressed classical action for $T\bar T+\Lambda_2$ and role of `boundary gravitons' (extrinsic curvature fluctuations)}

 The key relation underlying the duality at the pure gravity level is the following \cite{McGough:2016lol, Gorbenko:2018oov}.
-The $3d$ bulk Einstein equations in the presence of a Dirichlet boundary imply the defining equation of the $T\bar T + \Lambda_2$ deformation
+The $3d$ bulk Einstein equations in the presence of a Dirichlet boundary, where the intrinsic geometry of the boundary is fixed, imply the defining equation of the $T\bar T + \Lambda_2$ deformation

 where in the gravity-side variables, $T$ is the Brown-York stress tensor \cite{Brown:1992br}, and where $T\bar T = -\frac{1}{4}\det(T)$.
-This indicates that pure gravitational configurations in the Dirichlet problem in $3d$ are governed by the $T\bar T +\Lambda_2$ deformed theory.
+This indicates that pure gravitational configurations in the Dirichlet problem in $3d$ are governed by the $T\bar T +\Lambda_2$ deformed theory.\footnote{We would like to remark that the initial boundary value problem, including geometric uniqueness, is not in conflict with special cases of the Dirichlet condition (such as a cylinder boundary) even in four dimensions, see e.g. section 5.5 of \cite{Anninos:2023epi}.}

 Among the $T\bar T+\Lambda_2$ dressed states of the CFT are boundary graviton excitations.
 Since these figure into some of the analyses of subtleties with Dirichlet boundaries \cite{Marolf:2012dr, Witten:2018lgb} (see also \cite{Stanford:2020qhm, Iliesiu:2020zld} in 2d), it is worth spelling out how they fit in.\footnote{We thank H. Maxfield and D. Stanford for discussions of this point. } The boundary gravitons are extrinsic curvature fluctuations arising from deformations of the embedding of the boundary, consistently with the Dirichlet condition that it have fixed intrinsic geometry.
 This scalar degree of freedom $\phi_g$ was studied at the linearized level in bounded patches of $AdS_3$ e.g. in \cite{Marolf:2012dr} and nonlinearly in \cite{Kraus:2022mnu, Ebert:2022cle}.
 The latter works provide extensive evidence directly on the gravity side that this degree of freedom is governed classically by the Born-Infeld Lagrangian, which is indeed the $T\bar T$ dressed theory of a free boson.
 Generalizing the calculation of the dressed classical action for a free boson to include the $T\bar T + \Lambda_2$ deformation, e.g. using the elegant prescription in \cite{Bonelli:2018kik}, yields